nyxtom/broadcast/README.md

   line protocols are are supported by broadcast-server.
 + broadcast-benchmark for benchmarking various async/non-async commands
-+ commands can be written as fire-and-forget over the standard tcp stack that way clients know which commands need to be read odd immediately for replies. (i.e. COUNT foo will not return a reply).
++ commands can be written as fire-and-forget over the standard tcp stack that way clients know which commands need to be read immediately for replies. (i.e. COUNT foo will not return a reply).

 ## TODO